iBrokeTheCode/django-rest-framework/notes/lesson-13.md

 ## 1. Core Concepts

-This lesson introduces the use of **generic views** in Django REST Framework to handle update and delete operations for API endpoints.
+The use of **generic views** in Django REST Framework to handle update and delete operations for API endpoints.
 Specifically, it discusses the `DestroyAPIView` and `UpdateAPIView`, along with their corresponding mixins (`DestroyModelMixin` and `UpdateModelMixin`).

-The lesson then focuses on the **`RetrieveUpdateDestroyAPIView`**, which is a composite view that combines the functionality to retrieve, update, and delete a single model instance.
+The **`RetrieveUpdateDestroyAPIView`**, which is a composite view that combines the functionality to retrieve, update, and delete a single model instance.
 This view is particularly useful when you need all three operations available for a resource accessible via its ID.

 A key aspect highlighted is how these generic views work with **URL parameters** to identify the specific model instance to be acted upon.
 The `lookup_url_kwarg` (as seen in the `ProductDetailAPIView` example, referencing `productID` in the URL) is used to fetch the correct object from the database.

-The lesson emphasizes that by subclassing these generic views and associating them with a **serializer**, the framework automatically handles tasks such as:
+By subclassing these generic views and associating them with a **serializer**, the framework automatically handles tasks such as:

 - Fetching the relevant object based on the URL parameter.
 - Deserializing incoming request data (for PUT and PATCH requests) using the serializer.
 - Updating the database object with the provided data.
 - Deleting the specified database object (for DELETE requests).

-Furthermore, the lesson covers how to implement **permissions** on these update and delete endpoints.
-By overriding the `get_permissions` method, you can specify which users or groups have the authority to perform these actions.
+To implement **permissions** on these update and delete endpoints, by overriding the `get_permissions` method, you can specify which users or groups have the authority to perform these actions.
 For instance, the lesson demonstrates restricting PUT and DELETE requests to administrator users using the `IsAdminUser` permission class.

 ## 2. Resources